shinokada/tera/README.md

 ## Overview

-Play radio, save/edit favorite, search radio stations.
+Play radio, CRUD favorites, search radio stations.

 ## Requirement

 - [mpv](https://mpv.io/) is a free, open source, and cross-platform media player.
 - [jq](https://stedolan.github.io/jq/) is a lightweight and flexible command-line JSON processor.
-- [gh](https://cli.github.com/) is the GitHub CLI
+- [gh](https://cli.github.com/) is the GitHub CLI.
+Only for Gist functions.

 ## Features